abunuwas/api-specs-conf-2021/README.md

 #### Author of [Microservice APIs in Python](https://www.manning.com/books/microservice-apis-in-python)

+- 35% discount code for the book: **ctwasc21**
+- Download two chapters of the book for free from this [link](https://www.microapis.io/resources/microservice-apis-in-python).

 ## How to work with this repo

 This repo provides examples for my talk at the **API Specifications Conference 2021**.